 - Resist the urge to take your anger about the fact that your child experienced trauma, out on your child as children internalize these messages and may feel responsible.

 - Do not blame your child for the trauma that has happened to him or her

 - Listen to your child in an unbiased way.

 - Encourage participation in physical activity; it helps take their mind off of lingering thoughts.

-- Feed your child a healthy nourishing diet.
+- Feed your child a healthy and nourishing diet.

-- Endeavor to rebuild their trust and make them feel safe.
+- Commit to rebuilding their trust and make them feel safe.

 From one parent to another, having a child suffer from traumatic experience is extremely stressful for you, your child, and all of your loved ones.
 If you think that your child might be suffering from a traumatic experience, please contact one of our therapists today.